StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --o-visualization trimmed-seqs.qzv
 ```

-## Step : Visualize Trimmed Reads
+## Step 8: Visualize Trimmed Reads

 Upload your trimmed sequences QZV file to QIIME 2 View to look at the quality of your reads.
 This visualization should look similar to the previous QIIME 2 visualization.
 The key difference is that your sequences should now be shorter in length.

 <img width="758" alt="before and after trimming length" src="https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/assets/125623174/971e2434-1e2e-4c69-8db5-00b27124f859">

-In 16s data, the quality of your reads will determine the lengths where you should trim and truncate the sequences.
+In 16S data, the quality of your reads will determine the lengths where you should trim and truncate the sequences.
 In ITS data, it is generally recommended to filter your data using different metrics, see Filtering Step.

-## Step 7: Filter the Sequences
+## Step 9: Filter the Sequences
 If you are filtering ITS data, see [Filtering ITS](url) page.

-For 16s rRNA data, especcially paired-end reads, it is important to know the length of the sequences you are targeting. **(LOOK FOR ARTICLE GIVING ROUGH LENGTH OF V4 REGION HERE)**
+For 16S rRNA data, especially paired-end reads, it is important to know the length of the sequences you are targeting.
+According to Katiraei et al. [(2022)](https://doi.org/10.1007/s00284-022-02956-9), the V4 region of 16S rRNA is approximately 250 base pairs in length.
+The ```qiime dada2 denoise-paired``` command used to truncate and merge the forward and reverse reads requires an overlap of at least 20 base pairs.
+Therefore, you will want to set truncation lengths such that a 20 base pair overlap is likely to occur.
+In other words, don't truncate too short if you want to merge the paired-end reads!

-If you trim paired-end reads too short, then there might not be enough of an overlap to merge the reads.
-On the other hand, if the quality scores are too low on the end of your reads, the data is less likely to be an accurate representation of what species are present in your sample.
-If your paired-end reads must be trimmed short due to low quality reads towards the end of the sequence, it might be best to analyze the forwards sequences as single-end reads instead.
+If the quality scores are too low on the ends of your reads, the data is less likely to be an accurate representation of what species are present in your sample.
+If your paired-end reads must be trimmed or truncated short due to low quality reads towards the ends of the sequences, it might be best to analyze the forwards sequences as single-end reads instead.
 The key here is to find the sweet spot where you keep as much data as you can, without sacrificing the quality of the data.

 Ideally, we want to keep the median quality score of the sequences equal to or above 30 or Q30.
 Meaning when we look at our last QIIME 2 Visualization, we will trim right before the first location in the sequence where the median is < 30.

-To truncate the forward reads at 228 and the reverse at 180, use the ```qiime dada2 denoise-paired``` command
+To truncate and merge the paired-end reads, use the ```qiime dada2 denoise-paired``` command.

 ```
 qiime dada2 denoise-paired \